New Gods: Volume 3 (1989–91)

 Following the Cosmic Odyssey limited series by Jim Starlin and Mike Mignola, a new New Gods series was launched.
 Written by longtime Kirby assistant Mark Evanier, with co-author and penciler Paris Cullins, this would be the most lengthy New Gods run yet.
 Coming in at 28 issues, this volume was published from February 1989 to August 1991.
 This series is sometimes considered volume 2, as the aforementioned volume 2 was essentially a reprinting of volume 1.

 Volume 4 (1995–97)

 Originally written by Tom Peyer and Rachel Pollack, and pencilled by Luke Ross, volume 4 of New Gods ran from October 1995 until February 1997.
-It was taken over by John Byrne for issues #12–15 at the end of the series; this title would be renamed as Jack Kirby's Fourth World, also by Byrne, with numbering reset to issue #1, and covers provided by Walt Simonson.
+It was taken over by John Byrne for issues #12–15 at the end of the series; this title would be renamed Jack Kirby's Fourth World, also by Byrne, with numbering reset to issue #1, and covers provided by Walt Simonson.
 Walt Simonson's Orion series, which continued to host the backup feature "Tales of the New Gods", began in Byrne's Jack Kirby's Fourth World and served as an extension of it.
 Simonson wished to simply title his series "New Gods", but DC felt the name had been used too much recently.

 John Byrne's one-shot issue Darkseid vs. Galactus: The Hunger also appeared in October 1995.